Moya Brennan: Clannad (1970–2024)

+In 1970, Brennan joined her two brothers Pól and Ciarán, and their mother's twin brothers Noel and Pádraig Ó Dúgáin, eventually forming the music group Clannad.
+They were introduced on television by Irish musician and broadcaster Tony MacMahon.
+After a decade of being among the world's foremost Irish musical groups, Clannad saw chart success in 1982 with the album Magical Ring.
+She recorded 17 albums with Clannad and won a Grammy, a BAFTA and an Ivor Novello award with the quintet.
+Her sister, Eithne Ní Bhraonáin, spent a couple of years with Clannad in the early 1980s, and went on to pursue a successful solo career as Enya.

 Following Clannad's 2008 reunion tour, it was announced that Brennan would be working on a new unplugged album with the group, for release in 2009, but that never came to fruition.

 Solo career

+Máire and Chicane collaboration (1992–1999)

-Brennan released her first solo album in 1992, Máire, on Atlantic Records.
-Misty Eyed Adventures on BGM followed three years later.
-In 1998, Brennan signed with Word Records and released Perfect Time, and Whisper to the Wild Water a year later.
-The album was nominated for the Grammy Award for Best New Age Album in 2001.
-Brennan is managed by her husband Tim Jarvis and her brother Leon Ó Braonáin.
-Her music is usually classified as new age or Celtic.
-She accepts the Celtic label, but has at times indicated a slight discomfort with being seen as "new age" as much of her music is strongly Christian, with several of her songs centring on maintaining a relationship with Jesus.
-Some of her songs show influences from her Roman Catholic upbringing or seem relational due to her own views concerning Mary, the mother of Jesus.
+Brennan released her first solo album, Máire, in 1992 on Atlantic Records.
+Misty Eyed Adventures on BMG followed three years later.
+In 1998, Brennan signed with Word Records and released Perfect Time.
+Whisper to the Wild Water followed a year later.
+'Whisper to the Wild Water' was nominated for the Grammy Award for Best New Age Album in 2001.
+Brennan was managed by her husband Tim Jarvis and her brother Leon Ó Braonáin.
+Her music was usually classified as new age or Celtic.
+She accepted the Celtic label, but at times indicated slight discomfort with being seen as "new age", as much of her music was strongly Christian and several of her songs were centred on maintaining a relationship with Jesus.
+Some of her songs showed influences from her Roman Catholic upbringing, or were related to her views concerning Mary, the mother of Jesus.
+In 1999, she collaborated with dance artist Chicane in performing the vocals on the single "Saltwater".